Skip to main content

 Characterization of RF Differential Tissue-Coupled Powering (DTCP): An Emerging Sub-GHz Wireless Power Transfer Link for Bio-Implants

-Among emerging wireless power transfer (WPT) modalities, RF differential tissue-coupled powering (RF-DTCP) is particularly compelling because it directly harnesses biological tissue as part of the power-delivery path while remaining compatible with ultrathin, thread-like implants.
-In this work, we present a comprehensive theoretical and experimental characterization of RF-DTCP as a wearable-to-implant WPT scheme.
-We develop a generalized analytical framework that models arbitrary four-electrode TX-RX configurations, derive port-level admittances from the underlying impedance network, and use these to express power transfer efficiency as functions of geometry, tissue properties, and frequency, including a closed-form optimum operating frequency in the capacitive-dominated regime.
+Among emerging wireless power transfer (WPT) modalities, differential tissue-coupled powering (DTCP) is particularly compelling because it directly harnesses biological tissue as the channel for the power-delivery, while remaining compatible with ultra-thin, thread-like implants.
+Here, we present, for the first time, a comprehensive theoretical and experimental characterization of radio frequency (RF)-DTCP as a wearable-to-implant WPT scheme.
+We develop a generalized analytical framework that models arbitrary four-electrode TX-RX configurations, derives port-level admittances from the underlying impedance network, and evaluates power transfer efficiency as an explicit function of geometry, tissue properties, and frequency, including a closed-form expression in the capacitive-dominated region.
+In ex vivo porcine tissue, sub-GHz (0.5–0.6 GHz) RF-DTCP achieves 10–25% PTE at implant depths > 5 mm for implant lengths from 1–8 cm, while maintaining high tolerance to angular misalignment and extending all the prior body-coupled links that were confined to < 10 MHz.
+Combined, these results establish RF-DTCP as a robust and scalable WPT method for future minimally invasive bio-implants.